L22: Continuation of System's lab

 - Notice that

-create slightly different outputs.
+gdb p1andp1create slightly different outputs.
 This is because a program also has an “environment” available to it when it is running.
 This env is setup by the shell.
-You can inspect it withexport
+You can inspect it withexport.
+We would like to begin the two programs using the same environments.
+We can do this using theenv -command as shown below:

 Note that in the above example, the